Nuclear reactor safety system

-This article covers the technical aspects of active nuclear safety systems in the United States.
-For a general approach to nuclear safety, see nuclear safety.

 The three primary objectives of nuclear reactor safety systems as defined by the U.S. Nuclear Regulatory Commission are to shut down the reactor, maintain it in a shutdown condition and prevent the release of radioactive material.

 Reactor protection system (RPS)

 A reactor protection system is designed to immediately terminate the nuclear reaction.
 By breaking the nuclear chain reaction, the source of heat is eliminated.
 Other systems can then be used to remove decay heat from the core.
 All nuclear plants have some form of reactor protection system.

 Control rods

 Control rods are a series of rods that can be quickly inserted into the reactor core to absorb neutrons and rapidly terminate the nuclear reaction.
 They are typically composed of actinides, lanthanides, transition metals, and boron, in various alloys with structural backing such as steel.
 In addition to being neutron absorbent, the alloys used also are required to have at least a low coefficient of thermal expansion so that they do not jam under high temperatures, and they have to be self-lubricating metal on metal, because at the temperatures experienced by nuclear reactor cores oil lubrication would foul too quickly.